 What is the 80-20 Rule and where can it be applied?

-The 80-20 rule states that a small number of high values of a defined value set contributes more to its total value than a large number of small values.
-This finding goes back to the Italian engineer, economist and sociologist Vilfredo Pareto – hence the alternative terms Pareto principle or Pareto effect.
-In 1906, Pareto determined that 80% of land ownership in Italy was distributed among about 20% of the population.
-From this he concluded that banks should concentrate on the 20% of the population in order to increase their profits.
+The 80-20 rule goes back to the Italian engineer, economist and sociologist Vilfredo Pareto and is therefore also called the Pareto principle or Pareto effect.
+It states that a small number of high values of a defined set of values contributes more to its total value than a high number of small values.
+The basis of this insight is an observation by Vilfredo Pareto.
+In 1906, he determined that 80% of land ownership in Italy was distributed among about 20% of the population and concluded from this that banks should concentrate on the 20% of the population in order to increase their profits.

 The Pareto principle in practice